paulschick/meteorite-tracker/nasa-app/1-2021-notes/0001-Finishing-the-app.md

 The point being that I can explain that I don't know how to build the resolver, but I do know how to build the service that I want.

 - removed randomImage service and I put that in astro pics -> replaced that in the directive that it is called in

+## Astronomy Pics

+This is the 10 prior days page.
+Definitely don't need AstronomyPicsPage.
+Just like this wasn't needed for the HomePage.

+Order:
+Page -> List -> Thumbnail

+New Order:
+Container -> Presentation